oar-team/oar-scheduler-redox/oar-scheduler-core/README.md

 This crate is a Rust library that implements the core scheduling algorithms of OAR3.
 It also contains the main data models.

-This crate corresponds to all python code called after the kamelot.py file in OAR3.
+This crate corresponds to all python code called after the `kamelot.py` file in OAR3.

-Tha `Platform` trait and a mutable reference to a struct implementing this trait is the data access layer for the scheduler.
+The `Platform` trait and a mutable reference to a struct implementing this trait is the data access layer for the scheduler.
 The Platform struct has the same role as the Python `Platform` class, but it centralizes even more data.
 It should provide access to jobs, resource set, global configuration, quotas configuration and more.

 ## Usage

-Crates such as `oar-scheduler-redox` or `oar-scheduler-meta` can use this library to implement a full scheduler.
+Crates such as [`oar-scheduler-redox`](/oar-scheduler-redox) or [`oar-scheduler-meta`](/oar-scheduler-meta) can use this library to implement a full scheduler.

 A struct implementing the `Platform` trait must be initialized first.
 Then, the scheduling cycle can be started with: